todun/workshop-temp/Lab-Guide.md

 12\.
 You now need to connect the XDK to your Intel Edison device.
 There is a guide on the Intel site on how to do this [here](https://software.intel.com/en-us/getting-started-with-the-intel-xdk-iot-edition) under the 'Connect to your Intel® IoT Platform' section.

 13\.
 You now need to build the app and push it to your device.
-Firstly hit the build/install icon, this looks like a hammer in the XDK.
+First, hit the build/install icon, this looks like a hammer in the XDK.
 It may take a couple of minutes to install the required packages etc.

 14\.
 Once the app has been built succesfully, you can run the app by pressing the run icon, this looks like a circuit board with a green 'play' sign.

 15\.
 Your app should now be running on the Edison device and your messages being published to the SNS topic.
-You can now consume this topic and do something meaningful with the Zombie alerts.
 You can consume these messages using AWS Lambda.
 There is some documentation to get you started [here](http://docs.aws.amazon.com/sns/latest/dg/sns-lambda.html).
 Continue below to learn how to integrate the SNS notifications into the chat application.

 ####Consuming the SNS Topic Messages with AWS Lambda

-To help you get started consuming the Zombie Sensor data, We have created a sample lambda function in node.js that, once subscribed to the SNS topic as per the above mentioned documentation, simply consumes the messages and logs them to Cloudwatch logs.
-This sample can be found in this repository under lambda/exampleSNSFunction.js.
-Using the things learned in this workshop, can you develop a Lambda function that alerts survivors of zombies?
+Using the things learned in this workshop, can you develop a Lambda function that alerts survivors in the chat application of zombies?
 In this section you will configure a Lambda function that triggers when messages are sent from the Edison device to the SNS topic.
+This will push the messages to the chat application to notify survivors!

 1\.
 Open up the Lambda console and create a new Lambda function.

 2\.
-On the blueprints screen, search for "sns" in the blueprints search bar.
+On the blueprints screen, search for "sns" in the blueprints search box.
 Select the blueprint titled **sns-message**, which is a Nodejs function.

 3\.
-On the next page, leave the event source type as SNS.
-For the SNS topic selection, either select the SNS topic you created earlier or if you are working in an AWS lab, insert the shared SNS topic ARN provided to you by the AWS workshop instructor.
-Click **Next**
+On the next page, leave the event source type as "SNS".
+For the SNS topic selection, either select the SNS topic you created earlier (if you're working on this outside of a workshop) or if you are working in an AWS workshop, insert the shared SNS topic ARN provided to you by the AWS organizer.
+Click **Next**.

 4\.
-On the "configure function" screen, name your function (ie: ZombieSensorData).
+On the "Configure Function" screen, name your function "ZombieSensorData".

 5\.
 For the **Role**, select the "basic execution role" option.
-If another page opens asking you to confirm the creation of that role, click Allow through that.
+On the pop-up page asking you to confirm the creation of that role, click **Allow** through that.
 This role simply allows you to push events to CloudWatch Logs from Lambda.

 6\.
 Leave all other options as default on the Lambda creation page and click **Next**.